CaDatPitt/documentation/01-principles-and-objectives.md

 ### [From Collection Records to Data Layers: A Critical Experiment in Collaborative Practice](http://cadatpitt.github.io)
 # Principles and Objectives

-The CaD @ Pitt project is based in the University of Pittsburgh Library System and aims to increase the visibility and discoverability of library collections, make library collections data accessible for computational use, and enable scholars to extend/enrich collections data with critical, research-driven layers of additional data.
+The CaD@Pitt project is based in the University of Pittsburgh Library System and aims to increase the visibility and discoverability of library collections, make library collections data accessible for computational use, and enable scholars to extend/enrich collections data with critical, research-driven layers of additional data.

 ## Target Audiences

 This project was developed by and for library workers, scholars (students and instructors), and the public.
 Accordingly, we have these audiences and their various use cases in mind:
 - Libraries and information professionals seeking to…
   - use this project as an implementation model for a similar endeavor at their own institution
-  - collaborate with the CaD @ Project Team to develop a cross-institutional collections data platform
+  - collaborate with the CaD@Project Team to develop a cross-institutional collections data platform
 - Scholars and community members seeking to...
   - acquire metadata describing library collections at Pitt for research projects
   - create scholarly and interpretive datasets for library collections